 Yes!
 Scoop the cookie dough and chill the dough balls until they’re semi-firm (about 1 hour).
 Then place the dough balls into a freezer safe container or bag and store for up to 1 month.
 When you’re ready to bake a cookie, preheat the oven to 340F (yes, 10 degrees lower), and bake for an additional 2-3 minutes.
 The lower temperature will prevent the edges from browning too quickly.

-How long do the cookies last?
+How long do these chocolate chip cookies last?

 Store the cookies in an air tight container at room temperature for up to 6 days.
 If you want to keep them soft, place a slice of white bread in the container with the cookies.
 This will help prevent them from drying out.